presstofan/academic-kickstart/content/post/facebook-friend-graph/index.md

     return html_source
 ```

-`MyHTMLParser` is a class which help us to find the URLs to friends' home page. `find_friend_from_url` function simply direct us to a friend's home page by a given URL.
+`MyHTMLParser` is a class which helps us to find the URLs to friends' home page. `find_friend_from_url` function simply directs us to a friend's home page by a given URL.

 ```python
 def find_friend_from_url(url):